-- Whether the teacher has met the Georgia Professional Standards Commission requirements for certification for the grade level and subject areas in which the teacher provides instruction. - Whether the teacher is teaching under an emergency or other provisional status through which Georgia qualifications or certification criteria have been waived. - The college major and any graduate certification or degree held by the teacher; and, - Whether the student is provided services by paraprofessionals, and if so, their qualifications.
+- has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived: and - is teaching in the field of discipline of the certification of the teacher. - whether the child is provided services by paraprofessionals and, if so, their qualifications.